appium/appium-flutter-driver/README.md

 ## Appium Flutter Driver or Appium UiAutomator2/XCUITest driver
 - Appium Flutter driver manages the application under test and the device under test via Appium UiAutomator2/XCUITest drivers
     -  `FLUTTER` context sends commands to the Dart VM directly over the observatory URL
         - Newer Flutter versions expose its accessibility labels to the system's accessibility features.
-It means you can find some Flutter elements over `accessibility_id` etc in the vanilla Appium UiAutomator2/XCUITest drivers.
+It means you can find some Flutter elements and can interact with them over `accessibility_id` etc in the vanilla Appium UiAutomator2/XCUITest drivers, although some elements require over the Dart VM
     - `NATIVE_APP` context is the same as regular Appium UiAutomator2/XCUITest driver
     - `WEBVIEW` context manages the WebView contents over Appium UiAutomator2/XCUITest driver